A248/UUIDVault/README.md

 Also, plugins which take a player name as a command parameter need to find the player's UUID when storing data.
 If the player is online, the UUID can be found easily.
-But if the player is offline and hasn't joined in other a month, the plugin can't find
+But if the player is offline and hasn't joined in other a month, the plugin can't find the player's UUID so easily.

+Furthermore, server owners sometimes delete the usercache.json.
+The usercache can also become corrupt if your server didn't shutdown properly.
 Because of this, many plugins maintain their own UUID-name cache.

 ## Consolidating